Every summer, The King hosts at least three garden parties at Buckingham Palace. Approximately 8,000 guests attend each one.

 View a video about Royal Garden Parties.

 For residents invited to be nominated to attend a Garden Party at Buckingham Palace

-It is a duty of Lord-Lieutenants to nominate individuals who represent community activities to attend an annual Garden Party hosted by The Queen.
+It is a duty of Lord-Lieutenants to nominate individuals who represent community activities to attend an annual Garden Party hosted by The King.
 This Office receives suggestions for nominations throughout the year from residents in the county and it also makes its own enquiries.